marpies/vk-ane/README.md

 </extensions>
 ```

-If you are targeting Android, add the following extension as well (unless you know the Android Support library is included by some other extension):
+If you are targeting Android, add the following extension from [this repository](https://github.com/marpies/android-dependency-anes) as well (unless you know the Android Support library is included by some other extension):

 ```xml
 <extensions>